Lonicera japonica

-Lonicera japonica, known as Japanese honeysuckle and golden-and-silver honeysuckle, is a species of honeysuckle native to eastern Asia.
+Lonicera japonica, known as Japanese honeysuckle and golden-and-silver honeysuckle, is a species of honeysuckle native to East Asia, including many parts of China.
 It is often grown as an ornamental plant, but has become an invasive species in a number of countries.
-Japanese honeysuckle is used in traditional Chinese medicine.
+It is used in traditional Chinese medicine.

 Description

 Lonicera japonica is a twining vine able to climb up to 10 m high or more in trees, with opposite, simple oval leaves 3–8 cm long and 2–3 cm broad.
 When its stems are young, they are slightly red in color and may be fuzzy.
 Older stems are brown with peeling bark, and are often hollow on the inside.

 The flowers are double-tongued, opening white and fading to yellow, and sweetly vanilla scented.
 The fruit, which is produced in fall, is a black spherical berry 3–4 mm diameter containing a few seeds.
-While the nectar from the flowers can be safely consumed by humans, all other parts of the plant have the potential to be toxic.